olly/amoeba/README.md

 # Amoeba

-Amoeba is intended to create a minimal CentOS 7 AMI, from scratch, which can be launched and provisioned by [Packer](https://www.packer.io) using the amazon-ebs or amazon-chroot builders.
+A [Packer](https://www.packer.io) recipe to build a minimal CentOS 7 AMI, which can then subsequently be launched and provisioned using the `amazon-ebs` or `amazon-chroot` builders.